Ayurveda for Perimenopause: A Holistic Approach to Hormonal Balance

 Common Perimenopause Symptoms and Ayurvedic Insights

-Irregular menstrual cycles – caused by Vata imbalance.
+Irregular menstrual cycles – commonly linked to aggravated Vata dosha.

-Hot flashes and sweating – linked to excess Pitta.
+Hot flashes and sweating – associated with excess Pitta dosha.

-Mood swings and anxiety – due to Vata fluctuations in the nervous system.
+Mood swings and anxiety – often caused by Vata fluctuations affecting the nervous system.

-Weight gain and lethargy – often a Kapha imbalance.
+Weight gain and lethargy – typically related to Kapha imbalance.

-Sleep disturbances – aggravated Vata and Pitta in the evening can lead to insomnia.
+Sleep disturbances – increased Vata and Pitta activity in the evening may contribute to insomnia.

 Ayurvedic Diet for Perimenopause